emilyhunt/ocelot/README.md

 uv sync --all-extras
 ```

-After installing development dependencies, you can also make and view edits to the package's documentation.
+After installing development dependencies, you can also locally view edits to the package's documentation.
 To view a local copy of the documentation, do `mkdocs serve`.
 You can do a test build with `mkdocs build`.

 ## Citation